 3) Manage your social media properties and have a written strategy.
-A written strategy ensures your ability to measure and get better over time.
 Having a robust social media presence is more critical now, given the new environment we are all living in and adapting to.
-And having a written strategy ensures your ability to convey your brand, industry knowledge and personality through social media is more important than ever.
+And having a written strategy ensures your ability to measure and get better over time.

 5) Leverage direct marketing to round out your broader activities.
 Fortunately, we live in a time when it’s easier than ever to build awareness with specific individual targets in mind.

+In today’s environment, everybody wants the best talent.
 To be successful, you must give loan officers a reason to want to come to your company.
-And that means your brand must be clear, your messages must be concise, and your brand communications must be on-point.
+And that means your overall message must be clear and your targets must be well-defined.

 If you need help in any of these areas, feel free to reach out to us for a free consultation.